-This is a great example on how to nurture your customers based on the data you’ve collected from a quiz.
+This is a great example of how to nurture your customers based on the data you’ve collected from a quiz.
 In fact, 24% of Doe Lashes revenue is being driven from their quiz alone.

 Having the ability to create customized experiences for every customer is a great way to make online shopping feel more humanized.
-When you show customers relevant content, messaging and offers, you’re telling them you care about their unique needs, and that you can properly support them compared to other brands.
+When you show customers relevant content, messaging, and offers, you’re telling them you care about their unique needs, and that you can properly support them compared to other brands.

 Not only will this make your brand stand out to consumers, but they’ll continue to shop at your store just for the amazing experience.